Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Security

 \subsection{Unlinkability}

-The formal definition of Unlinkability is shown in Algorithm~\ref{alg:sec-games}.
-As in previous security definitions, $A$ has access to all queries to modify the state of the group.
-At any moment, $A$ outputs a tuple $(id_0, id_1, GI)$ to the Challenger $C$, who generates a Presentation Package $PP_b$ through the function $Present$ for the credential of either $id_0$ or $id_1$. $A$ wins the game if he correctly guesses which credential was used.
+The formal definition of the Unlinkability security game $Unlink^A$ is shown in Figure~\ref{alg:sec-games}.
+After executing any number of queries, the adversary outputs a tuple $(id_0, id_1, GI)$ to the Challenger $C$, who generates a Presentation Package $PP_b$ through the function $\mathsf{Present}$ for the credential of either $id_0$ or $id_1$.
+The adversary wins the game if he correctly guesses which credential was used.